MixoMate-OpenSource/SemanticClipboard/README.md

 ## 🔒 Windows Code-Signing & Installation Guidelines

 Windows binaries (`.exe`) and installers (`.msi`) built in CI/CD are signed with a dynamically generated self-signed certificate (`SemanticClipboard.cer`) to ensure digital integrity.
-Because this certificate is self-signed (not bought from a commercial certificate authority), Windows SmartScreen will display an "Unknown Publisher" or "Untrusted" warning by default.

-### To Install and Run Without Warnings:

-You can trust the certificate on your local Windows system to disable all SmartScreen and Defender warnings completely:
+### 🚀 Automated Certificate Setup (Recommended)
+Our installers are configured to **automatically import and trust the certificate** during the installation process:
+* **The first time you run the installer**, Windows SmartScreen may show an "Unknown Publisher" warning.
+Click **More Info** -> **Run anyway** to proceed.
+* During installation, the setup process will silently install the certificate into your Windows **Trusted Root Certification Authorities** store.
+* Once installed, the application (`SemanticClipboard.exe`) and all future updates will run **seamlessly with zero warnings**.

+### 🛠️ Preemptive Manual Setup (To Bypass Installer Warning)
+If you want to prevent Windows SmartScreen from showing *any* warning even when launching the installer for the first time:
-1. **Download** the `SemanticClipboard.cer` certificate file from the GitHub Release page alongside the installer.
+1. **Download** the `SemanticClipboard.cer` certificate file from the GitHub Release page.
 2. **Double-click** the `SemanticClipboard.cer` file.
 3. Click **Install Certificate...**
 4. Select **Local Machine** and click **Next** (requires Administrator privileges).
 5. Select **Place all certificates in the following store**, click **Browse**, and select **Trusted Root Certification Authorities**.
 Click **OK**.
 6. Click **Next**, then **Finish**.

-Once the certificate is added to your local Trusted Root store, you can run the `.msi` or `.exe` installer seamlessly with **zero warnings**.
+After completing these manual steps, you can run the installer with zero SmartScreen prompts.

 ---